How to Find the Best Places to Visit for a Road Trip in Croatia

 Korcula Island is the sixth-largest island in the Adriatic, with beautiful beaches and stunning architecture.

-A small idyllic port with cafes and restaurants away from tourist crowds is the small town of Cavtat.
+The small town of Cavtat is a small idyllic port with cafes and restaurants away from tourist crowds.

 Founded by the Greeks in the 6th century BC, this sheltered harbour makes for a great day trip by ferry from Dubrovnik.